 Merchant Shipping Day is celebrated in Australia and the United Kingdom on 3 September each year.
 The day honours the men and women of the merchant navy who have made a huge contribution to the nation’s history and continue to do so today.
 The day honours not only the sacrifices made by seafarers in times of conflict, but also their continued contribution to the global economy through the maritime sector.
 Merchant Shipping Day holds special significance as the world continues to deal with issues relating to geopolitical tensions, global trade and climate change.

-- Observation Skill Test: If you have Sharp Eyes Find the word Shop among Stop in 20 Secs
+- Optical Illusion Brain Challenge: If you have Hawk Eyes Find the Number 0095 among 0065 in 12 Secs

 What is the history of Merchant Marine Day in the UK and Australia?